China Studies MAIS Handbook

 Thomson Hall is the home of the Jackson School.
-Your mailbox is in Thomson 311, the Graduate Reading Room.
-Aside from being a good place to study or meet other students, the Graduate Reading Room features 4 computers and a small kitchen with a refrigerator and microwave.
-Your UW student card is your “key” to the graduate reading room.
-Be sure to take your card to Mark Haslam (Thomson 407), the Jackson School Computer Specialist, so that your card can be activated.
+Your mailbox is in Thomson 311, the Graduate Lounge.
+Aside from being a good place to study or meet other students, the Graduate Lounge features 5 computers and a small kitchen with a refrigerator and microwave.
+Please see the Graduate Program Adviser for the entry code for the lounge.

-Academic Services is in Thomson 111.
+The Office of Academic Services (OAS) is in Thomson 111.
+OAS staff can answer questions about registration, independent study and thesis credits, and add codes.
 Check the bulletin boards just outside the door and across the hall for information on visiting speakers, film series, and events.
-You can pick up information about relevant course offerings for upcoming quarters from the shelves against the wall.

 |Advising and Resources|

 |Applying to Graduate||Program Procedures for Finishing||On-Leave Status|

 |Fellowship Applications and Financial Aid||Library and Other Resources|

 |Graduate Program Coordinator (GPC) David Bachman, Thomson 338, email@example.com